andreafalzetti/andreafalzetti.github.io/_posts/2017-11-01-hello-dazn.markdown

 After four years of service at [Activate](http://activate.co.uk), I have decided to try a different experience.
 In my time at Activate, as a developer, I had the opportunity to learn and grow a lot.
 Activate provided me with an extraordinarily **flexible** and **challenging** environment.
 Working with their clients and partner startups was a chance to strengthen my skills, learning every day, experimenting and introducing new technologies to the team.
 The company has supported me both professionally and personally during this time, and I am very grateful for that.
 Thanks, Activate.

 For the past two years, I have been mainly working with JavaScript and in particular, with **React** & **Node.js**, building innovative software for startups.
 It has been a great journey which today led me to the decision of moving to something different.
-Working on a single product, with a large user base, building a scalable and reliable platform, and challenges I want to experience now.

 Hello DAZN.